 Admission to the MA International Relations.
 Students who are interested in taking this course, but who are not admitted to the mentioned master programmes are requested to contact the co-ordinator of studies.

-This seminar course examines the history and politics of modern international human rights norms and its contemporary implications to global politics and governance.
+This seminar course examines the history and politics of modern international human rights norms and their contemporary implications for global politics and governance.
 The substantive content of the course is divided into three main parts.
-The first part deals with the political history, normative concepts, and social scientific issues pertaining to international human rights norms.
-The second part of the course addresses key important issues in the global politics of human rights and its relationship with global governance.
-Particularly, we examine topics that include the following: (1) international law and judicial politics; human rights and democratization; (2) transnational civil society; (3) global governance and the roles of the European Union and the United States; (4) justice and the global political economy; (5) and race, gender, and disability.
-The final part of the course tackles three recent cases: global war on drugs; the post-9/11 human rights situation; and human rights in the era of Trump.
+The first part deals with political history, normative concepts, and social scientific issues pertaining to international human rights norms.
+The second part of the course addresses key issues in the global politics of human rights and their relationship with global governance.
+In particular, we examine topics that include the following: (1) international law and judicial politics, human rights, and democratization; (3) transnational civil society; (4) global governance and the roles of the European Union and the United States; (5) justice and the global political economy; and (6) race, gender, and disability.
+The final part of the course tackles three recent cases: the global war on drugs, the COVID-19 pandemic, and the global rise of authoritarian populism.
 This is a reading-intensive seminar course.
-The successful completion of this course primarily depends on the student’s commitment to read all the required literature (and preferablt including the optional materials), to actively participate during class discussions through meaningful contributions, and to submit an insightful and relevant research paper.
+The successful completion of this course primarily depends on the student’s commitment to read all the required literature (and preferably including the optional materials), to actively participate during class discussions through meaningful contributions, and to submit an insightful and relevant research paper.